A service of Illinois State University, WGLT was licensed by the FCC in 1966. Then a student-run radio station, GLT was

+A service of Illinois State University, WGLT was licensed by the FCC in 1966.
+Then a student-run radio station, GLT was**

 - Our call letters stand for Gladly Learn and Teach, inspired by the Illinois State University motto: "Gladly we learn and teach".

 - The average tenure of staff at GLT is 10 years.
 The combined journalism experience of the GLT newsroom is 110 years, an average of 18 years per full-time staffer.

 - Over the decades, GLT News has been honored with scores of regional and national awards for excellence by the Associated Press, Kaleidoscope, Public Radio News Directors, Inc and the prestigious Edward R. Murrow awards from the Radio Television Digital News Association.

-- GLT provides “multi-platform” services, including 4 web streams.
+- GLT provides multi-platform services, including 4 web streams.
 Which means you can listen to the GLT you want, anywhere you are, all over the world.
 We also offer locally produced podcasts.

 - GLT is a local primary station for the national Emergency Alert System.
 This means that GLT is the originating source of emergency information for all broadcasters and their audiences in a 5-county area.